AmerRehan/ESP8266_codes/README.md

 # NODE-MCU-codes
-It contains code related to node mcu (software implementation)
+It contains code which may help while using node mcu.